ifaraag/Udacity-news-log-analysis-project/README.md

 This project makes use of [Udacity's Linux-based virtual machine (VM)](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip) configuration which includes all of the necessary software to run the application.
 1. Download [Vagrant](https://www.vagrantup.com/) and install.
 2. Download [Virtual Box](https://www.virtualbox.org/) and install.
-3. Clone this repository to a directory of your choice.
+3. Download the [fsnd-virtual-machine.zip](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip) and extract to a directory or your choice.
 4. Download the **newsdata.sql** (extract from **newsdata.zip** (not provided here though)) and **news_logs_analysis.py** files from the respository and move them to your **vagrant** directory within your VM.

 #### Run these commands from the terminal in the folder where your vagrant is installed in: